zhaoda/leo.github.io/README.md

 I would also recommend you to make some changes to the theme, of course (if not to completely change it).
 So that people aren't confused when visiting your site.

-## About meta-data

-Each article on this site has its own meta-information: The values `title` and `date`.
-The first one is self-explaining, I guess.
-But the second one can be misunderstood: It doesn't contain the date on which the post was originally published, but the one on which it was updated the last time.
-So please adjust the value of this property every time you propose changes on a specific article.

 [1]: https://travis-ci.org/leo/leo.github.io